GoodEnoughApp/GoodEnoughScheduler/README.md

     $ npm ci

-Then you will need an .env file to make sure all the configurations are in place to run the application Start the application using command:
+Then you will need an .env file to make sure all the configurations are in place, to run the application Start the application using the following command:

     $ npm start